Sunday, May 31, 2026

 I am aware that Katarina is the most ambitious character because she was cut during the earlier stage of development, but as I have said before, these are hypothetical.
 They don't confirm who they are or the order of the character releases.
 Please understand that.

-Here's a look at the other things that are coming in 2026.
+Here's a look at the things that are coming in 2026.
 We got 14 things coming in 2026.
-And you were implying that the part I screencapped makes you think of the level select screen in 007: Tomorrow Never Dies and The World is Not Enough because of the placement and backgrounds.
+And you were implying that the part I screencapped makes you think of the mission select screen in 007: Tomorrow Never Dies and The World is Not Enough because of the placement and backgrounds.
 We know console launch, arcade skins, the launch celebration event, Ferros Promenade and local duos came out and we got the Spirit Blossom event coming tomorrow, so we can scratch them out.

 Now, we're down to seven things on the docket for 2XKO in 2026.